intersective/pfas-design-system/content/layout/tablet-and-desktop.md

 6. **Page Navigation** appears in second-level or deeper pages to provide access up the navigation stack.
 7. **Page Title** shows the user clearly what page they are on.
 8. **Page Action** provides contextual actions specific to the page content below.

 ---

+## Data Table Whiteframe

+When the primary content is a single data table, Page Navigation, Page Title and Page Actions are in the data table header.

+{{% component-figure src="/img/layout/whiteframes/data-table.png" %}}
+  1. Table Title
+  2. Table Actions
+{{% /component-figure %}}

+---